AmbientRun/Ambient/docs/src/tutorials/game/2_player_character.md

 > Tip: When you save the file it should show some red squigly lines under the components; that's
 > because they aren't imported yet.
 Click one of them, then hit `ctrl-.` (or `cmd-.` on osx) and choose "Import ...".

-> Entities are the basic unit in an ECS.
+> In depth: Entities are the basic unit in an ECS.
 You
 > can think of the ECS as a database, where Entities are rows, and components (`quad`, `scale`, `color` and `plane_collider` in this case)
 > are columns.
 Components are always pure data; they don't have any functionallity on their own.
 Instead, you typically
 > write queries that read and write from the ECS (called "Systems").
 [Read more about the ECS here](../../reference/ecs.md)